 For Academic institutions

 Lastly you have academic institutions.
-These have all of the hurdles of the other two, and then the added complication of being influenced by broader regulation or controls, such as the school board or government.
-Many EdTech ventures manage to capture a large number of individual teachers but never get the official adoption at school or national curriculum level.
-This is where budget allocation and curriculum is dictated and without that it is hard to secure wider market share.
-Not dissimilarly to the medical space, this is both a blessing and a curse.
-It makes the education sector a tough one to crack, but for those who do and are given the green light, the growth curve from there is very exciting.
+Alongside the hurdles detailed above, they also face additional challenges, such as being influenced by broader regulation or controls.
+This might include the school board or government.
+Many EdTech ventures manage to capture a large number of individual teachers but never get the official adoption at school or at national curriculum level.
+This is where budget allocation and curriculum is dictated and without that stamp of approval, it is hard to secure wider market share.
+It is a similar challenge to that faced by the medical space.
+It is both a blessing and a curse.
+It makes the education sector a tough market to crack, but for those who do and are given the green light, the growth curve from there is very exciting.

-The pandemic has arguably been a Black Swan event in that regard.
+The pandemic has arguably been a Black Swan event in regard to investment.
 Institutions have realised the need to adapt and change which has forced educators to engage with these new opportunities.
-This change in consumer sentiment has been recognised by the investors, which in turn has given them the confidence that startups can find a significant and willing market.
+This change in consumer sentiment has been recognised by the investors, which in turn has given them the confidence to realise that startups can find a significant and willing market.

 What types of companies are we seeing developing solutions in the EdTech sector?